Last Updated on February 14, 2021 by Julia Wilson

 Do cats need fruit in their diet?

-No, cats are obligate carnivores and must consume meat out of biological necessity because they are unable to manufacture (synthesise) essential nutrients and must get from food.
+No, cats do not need fruit in their diet, cats are obligate carnivores who must consume meat out of biological necessity as they are unable to manufacture (synthesise) essential nutrients and must get from food.
 It is not necessary for the cat to make these nutrients, as the animals they are eating have already done it for them and contain all the essential nutrients in their pre-formed state.

 Most fruit will not harm a cat, but they have no nutritional requirements for fruit or vegetables in their diet.
 In the wild, cats will consume a small amount of vegetation via the stomach contents of their prey.

 Blueberries are considered a superfood, they are packed with nutrients which provide a number of health benefits.

 - Antioxidants may help protect cells against damage from free radicals.

 - Folate is the naturally occurring form of vitamin B9 and plays a role in DNA synthesis and repair.